anita-d26/music-palette/README.md

-# music palette - Chromatone
+# Chromatone

 Chromatone is a web app that transforms music into color.
 Enter a song title and generate a color palette and abstract waveform that match the song's "mood."

-## Features (So Far)
+## Features
 - Input a song name
 - Generate a matching color palette
 - Dynamic state using React Hooks